CustomClass Information and Registration Form

 9. Will CustomClass students get a confirmation of registration?

-Confirmation notifications are sent a week before classes start.
+Confirmation notifications should be sent a week before classes start.
 If you register late, you will not receive a written confirmation.
 If you register late and want to know whether or not you are in a class, you may call 443-518-4659.
 A continuing education staff member will call students who are trying to register for full classes if they register by fax or mail.
 If you register in person, you will be told immediately if you are in a class.
 The division offices will call students whose classes have been canceled; division offices then call or email email@example.com in the Division of Continuing Education (ext.
 4659).

 10. Are ALL credit classes available for the CustomClass option?